 The ambassadors programme consists of a diverse group of MARUG Plus members.
 Everyone who would want to actively think about and help with giving input for events can become a MARUG ambassador.
 This group of ambassadors consists of starting graduates as well as alumni with more working experience, all with very diverse background.
-The diverse background are based on MARUG committee- or boardexperience, study and work.
+The diverse backgrounds are based on MARUG committee- or boardexperience, study and work.
 But the focus within this diversity is of course marketing to let the network of ambassadors be relevant to the MARUG.

-As a MARUG ambassador, we expect you to within your network be aware of potential opportunities for the MARUG.
+As a MARUG ambassador, we expect you to be aware of potential opportunities for the MARUG (within your network).
 This means that you will look within and use your network to for example find speakers for events or potential partners for the MARUG.
 Also, you could share ideas for companies to for example host a MARUG Plus Activity, an inhouse tour or another event.
 Ambassadors thus form a link between the MARUG board and companies.
 Through its ambassadors, the MARUG hopes to be able to adapt to new trends and developments and as a result to offer more to her members.
 The amount of hours of work for an ambassador mostly depend on own initiative, but we expect it to be around 4 hours per month.
 The contact with the board will be via the secretary.

 Marijke van Ark